Team Categories

 Tie-Breakers:

-Most Silver: If Gold awards are also tied, the company with the highest number of Silver awards wins.
+Most silver: If the gold awards are also tied, the company with the highest number of silver awards wins.

-Highest Average Score: If a tie still persists, the company with the highest average
+Highest average score: If a tie still persists, the company with the highest average score percentage (as assigned by the judges across all their winning entries) will win.